Determination of the Kinematic Parameters from SNe Ia and Cosmic Chronometers: Analyses and Results

 The mean values of the deceleration parameter are all compatible, given the uncertainties.
 The jerk parameter $j_0$ also presents compatibility among all models, at least at 2$\sigma$ c.l.
 The result for jerk is also in agreement with \cite{hassan2020}, where they have found $j_0=1.038^{+0.061}_{-0.023}$, using BAO+Pantheon SNe Ia+Cosmic Chronometers, in context of model M3.
 The snap parameter $s_0$, however, presents an incompatibility at the model M2 when compared to models M1 and M3.

 As mentioned earlier, models M1 - M3 are favoured by the BIC analysis, so we shall focus on them from now on and present their statistical contours on Figs. \ref{qz1}-\ref{j02}.

-As can be seen, on Figs. \ref{qz1}-\ref{j02} we have included both original and derived parameters.
+As can be seen, on Figs. \ref{qz1}-\ref{j02} we have included both original and derived parameters\footnote{ We should mention that we have obtained the derived parameters constraints directly from the Monte Carlo-Markov chains, as explained, for instance, in th getdist Plot Gallery examples (\url{https://getdist.readthedocs.io/en/latest/plot_gallery.html}).}.
 We can see the SNe Ia and $H(z)$ data complementarity, mainly for $H_0$, as it is not constrained by SNe Ia.
 We can also note a big correlation between higher order parameters.

 One can have a closer look at the models M1, M2 and M3 on Table \ref{resultsH0q0j0s0}, where we show the results for the kinematic parameters for these models, with 1 and 2$\sigma$ c.l.
 The posteriors for these parameters can be seen on Fig. \ref{likelihoods}.